Irrigation in viticulture is the process of applying extra water in the cultivation of grapevines.

 - Turgor, solids concentration

-Effective application of a RDI approach is contingent upon stringent and accurate irrigation control, possible only through use of advanced irrigation techniques like drip irrigation and accurate water supply.
+Effective application of a RDI approach is contingent upon stringent and accurate irrigation control, possible only through the use of advanced irrigation techniques like drip irrigation and accurate water supply.